Understanding the Different Types of Logical Reasoning Methods and Argumentation

 That argument is inductive, because it deduced a probable truth from premises that contained probable truth even though the conclusion didn’t necessary follow the premises (the first premise being a probable rule about a class of things and the second being a fact about a specific thing).

 Above we could have made both of the deductive premises about universally true rules (or even specific facts), and for the inductive argument we could have used two or more probable rules and/or facts about specific things.
+Likewise, we could have compared any interesting observation with a probable or certain rule or another observation and formulated a hypothesis in our abduction example.

 Alt.
 Deduction Ex.
 Premise 1: If it’s raining then it’s cloudy.
 Premise 2: If it’s cloudy then it’s not bright.
 Conclusion: It’s raining so it’s not bright.